 artist Stepan Shchukin

 Pavel Petrovich ascended the throne.
-As always, after the change of power, officials also changed.
+As always, with the change of power, officials also changed.
 The Prosecutor General of the Senate was also replaced, this post was taken by Prince Kurakin.
-Sorting out, first of all, highly classified papers, he came across a package sealed with the personal seal of the Prosecutor General Count Samoilov.
-Opening this package, Kurakin found in it in terrible handwriting written predictions, from which his hair stood on end.
-Most of all, he was struck by the fateful prediction about the death of the Empress that came true.
-The cunning and experienced courtier, Prince Kurakin, was well aware of Paul I's inclination to mysticism, therefore he presented the "book" of the prophet sitting in the casemate to the emperor.
-Much surprised by the prediction that came true, Paul, quick to make decisions, gave an order, and on December 12, 1796, who struck the imagination of the monarch, smelling of the mold of the Shlisselburg casemate, the fortuneteller appeared before the royal eyes ...
+While examining, first of all, highly secret papers, he came across a package sealed with the personal seal of the Prosecutor General Count Samoilov.
+Having opened this package, Kurakin found in it predictions written in terrible handwriting, from which his hair stood on end.
+Most of all, he was struck by the fatal prediction about the death of the Empress that came true.
+The cunning and experienced courtier Prince Kurakin was well aware of Paul I's penchant for mysticism, so he presented the "book" of the prophet, who was sitting in the casemate, to the emperor.
+Much surprised by the prediction that had come true, Pavel, quick to make decisions, gave the order, and on December 12, 1796, having struck the imagination of the monarch, smelling of the mold of the Shlisselburg casemate, the predictor appeared before the royal eyes ...

-One of the first to meet Abel, left a written testimony about this, none other than A.P.
-Ermolov.
-Yes, yes, that same Ermolov, the future hero of Borodin and the formidable pacifier of the rebellious Caucasus.
-But that’s later.
-In the meantime, the disgraced future hero, who had served three months on false libel in the Peter and Paul Fortress, was exiled to Kostroma.
+One of the first to meet Abel, none other than A.P.
+Ermolov left a written evidence of this.
+Yes, yes, the same Yermolov, the future hero of Borodin and the formidable pacifier of the rebellious Caucasus.
+But that's later.
+In the meantime, the disgraced future hero, who served three months on a false slander in the Peter and Paul Fortress, was exiled to Kostroma.
 There A.P.
 Ermolov met with a mysterious monk.
-This meeting, fortunately, was preserved not only in the memory of Yermolov, but was also captured by him on paper. “...
+This meeting, fortunately, was preserved not only in Yermolov's memory, but was also captured by him on paper. “...
 A certain Abel lived in Kostroma, who was gifted with the ability to correctly predict the future.
-Once at the table at the Kostroma governor Lumpa Abel publicly predicted the day and night of the death of Empress Catherine II.
+Once, at the table of the Kostroma governor Lumpa, Abel publicly predicted the day and night of the death of Empress Catherine II.
 And with such amazing, as it turned out later, accuracy that it looked like a prophet's prediction.
-On another occasion, Abel announced that he intended to talk to Pavel Petrovich, but was imprisoned for this insolence in the fortress.
-Returning to Kostroma, Abel predicted the day and hour of the death of the new emperor Paul I. Everything predicted by Abel literally came true. "
+Another time, Abel announced that he intended to talk with Pavel Petrovich, but was imprisoned for this insolence in a fortress.
+Returning to Kostroma, Abel predicted the day and hour of the death of the new Emperor Paul I. Everything predicted by Abel literally came true.

 Alexey Petrovich Ermolov